gnulnx/django-mongolog/README.rst

         }

-    Take a look at the "msg" section and you will notice that all of the information from our LOG_MSG is contained under that key in standard mongo datastructures.
-This means that we can in fact query based on our log message.
-For example in your mongo shell try the following query:
+    Take a look at the "msg" section and you will notice that all of the information from our LOG_MSG is contained under that key in standard mongo data structures.
+This means that we can query based on our log message.
+For example in your mongo shell try the following queries:

     .. code:: python